Stories form the backbone of our lives, and of the world we leave behind.

 Your biggest strengths are storytelling, aesthetic reverence and a kind of curated compassion that is unparalleled.
 I’ve learned that we are the ‘More Story’ — not more than our stories, but that my story matters and I matter — in combination.” – Dyana Valentine, Oracle

 [Esmé's] blog is beautiful, smart, and thought-provoking.” – Gala Darling, writer & founder of the Radical Self Love movement

 My media bio: Esmé Weijun Wang is a writer and editor-for-hire; her site, at esmewang.com, is where mental health advocacy meets compassionate excellence.
 Raised in the San Francisco Bay Area, she attended Yale, Stanford, and the University of Michigan, went from intern to Assistant Editor for an international lifestyle magazine, and was a writer and editor for ModCloth before launching her own small business.
-The author of the e-book Light Gets In, and as seen in Salon, the New Yorker Online, Jezebel, the New York Times, and Clementine Daily, her site is the home of the Chronicles, a series of mini-essays that records her life with schizoaffective disorder, thoughts on sincere business, and explorations of the writing life.
+The author of the e-book Light Gets In, and as seen in Salon, the New Yorker Online, Jezebel, the New York Times, and Clementine Daily, her site is the home of a series of mini-essays and articles that records her life with schizoaffective disorder, thoughts on sincere business, and explorations of the writing life.
 Her work with visionary entrepreneurs hones communications, such as books and e-courses, with an acuity built in service of legacy.